fsi-hack4autism/hackathon-2025/README.md

 #### Scenario
 This mobile app will help connect parents and patients with other helpful members of the community - other parents, BCBAs, organizations, etc. It will work in three main phases
 * Intake
-  * Allow patients and parents to fill in their and thier child's profile
+  * Allow patients and parents to fill in their and their child's profile
-  * Offer a helpful "onbording survey" that will gather basic information about their child
+  * Offer a helpful "onboarding survey" that will gather basic information about their child
 * Discover
   * Use ChatGPT to allow parents and patients ask open ended questions and have a conversation
   * Prompt the right next actions for the parents